Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

 \subsection{Experimental results}

 NMR experiments were performed on a Ba$_2$CuSi$_2$O$_6$Cl$_2$ single-crystal sample (4$\times$1.9$\times$0.35 mm$^3$), synthesized as described in Ref.~\cite{Okada2016}.
-The sample was oriented to have the $c$ axis parallel to the applied magnetic field $\bm{H}$.
-For magnetic field values up to 18.9~T we used superconductive magnets, equipped either with a standard cold-bore variable-temperature insert (VTI) for temperatures above 1.4~K or a $^3$He-$^4$He dilution refrigerator for the measurements below 1~K, where the sample was placed inside the mixing chamber.
+The sample was oriented to have the $c$ axis parallel to the applied magnetic field $\bm{H}${, with an error of less than 2$^{\circ}$.} For magnetic field values up to 18.9~T we used superconductive magnets, equipped either with a standard cold-bore variable-temperature insert (VTI) for temperatures above 1.4~K or a $^3$He-$^4$He dilution refrigerator for the measurements below 1~K, where the sample was placed inside the mixing chamber.
 The higher magnetic field values ($\geq 18.9$~T) were obtained by a M9 resistive magnet at LNCMI, where the $^3$He cryostat was used to attain temperatures down to 0.4~K.

 In this article we focus on the low-energy spin dynamics as observed through the nuclear spin-lattice relaxation rate $T_1^{-1}$ of $^{63}$Cu, which are the on-site nuclei, and $^{29}$Si, which are neighboring nuclei that are coupled to both electronic spins of a dimer.
 The detailed structural data \cite{Nawa2019} distinguish two Cu sites in each dimer (Fig.~\ref{Fig_Couplings}) and, indeed, in the $^{63,65}$Cu NMR spectrum we observe two sets of lines belonging to two Cu sites having slightly different quadrupolar couplings $^{63}\nu_Q$~= 31.43 and 29.72~MHz and slightly different hyperfine shifts \cite{Ranjith_unpublished}.
-For technical convenience, the $^{63}T_1^{-1}$ data have been measured on the high-frequency satellite of the $^{63}$Cu spectrum that has higher quadrupolar coupling.
-While the structural data distinguish 4 different Si sites \cite{Nawa2019}, the $^{29}$Si NMR spectra show 8 lines which spread proportionally to the magnetic field-induced or/and temperature-induced spin polarization (inset in Fig.~\ref{Fig_GapedCriticalT1}).
+For technical convenience, the $^{63}T_1^{-1}$ data have been measured on the high-frequency satellite of the $^{63}$Cu spectrum that has higher quadrupolar coupling. {The $^{29}$Si NMR spectra show eight lines (see Appendix~\ref{appB})} which spread proportionally to the magnetic field-induced or/and temperature-induced spin polarization (inset in Fig.~\ref{Fig_GapedCriticalT1}).
 The $^{29}T_1^{-1}$ data have been taken on the lowest frequency line as soon as this line was resolved in the spectrum.
-When the spin polarization is close to zero this is not the case, so that $^{63}T_1^{-1}$ data were used instead.
-Overlapping the $^{29}T_1^{-1}$ and the $^{63}T_1^{-1}$ data in Figs.~\ref{Fig_GapedCriticalT1} and \ref{Fig_T1vsT} shows that the the $^{63}T_1^{-1}$ rate is 135 times faster than $^{29}T_1^{-1}$, which is the ratio of the two vertical axes of the two figures.
+When the spin polarization is close to zero this is not the case, so $^{63}T_1^{-1}$ data were used instead.
+Overlapping the $^{29}T_1^{-1}$ and the $^{63}T_1^{-1}$ data in Figs.~\ref{Fig_GapedCriticalT1} and \ref{Fig_T1vsT} shows the $^{63}T_1^{-1}$ rate is 135 times faster than $^{29}T_1^{-1}$, which is the ratio of the two vertical axes of the two figures.